Concrete Patios & Decks

 Concrete textures refer to the decorative sculpting of the concrete’s surface before the concrete has set.
 Texturing is a way to give your patio or deck a unique and attractive design without spending a ton of extra cash on extra materials or supplies.

-Stamping is also referred to imprinted concrete, is a style designed to mimic another natural material.
+Stamped concrete patios are also referred to as imprinted concrete, is a style designed to mimic another natural material.
 Stamping patterns include slate, stone, brick, flagstone and even wood.

 Cobblestone stamping, for example, gives the appearance of worn cobblestone with rounded corners and irregular edges.
 English Yorkstone appears as naturally fractured stone, with broken and rounded edges and corners.
 Slate stamping, on the other hand, is even and straight, as is genuine slate itself.
 Limestone stamping is often done in a fan pattern, with a natural stone appearance and rounded corners.

 If you’re looking for a textured appearance but don’t want something as permanent as stamping, you can try stenciling the deck or patio concrete instead.
 You pick the pattern you want and roll it out over the concrete surface.
 While stenciling is easier for those inexperienced at texturing, the patterns tend to have a less natural and more uniform look, with repeating sequences.

 The type of texture you should use for your deck or patio largely depends on your personal preferences and design plans for the area.
 For example, if you’re going with a natural garden look, an English Yorkstone pattern may fit it better than cobblestone.
 Picture the different texture types covering the patio or deck in your mind before making your final selection.